cmb-chula/fetoPAD/README.md

 11. SNV
 12. SNV/PSV
 13. TSN
+14. TSN/AT**
-14. TSN/ET
+15. TSN/ET

 ***ET and PSV require both GA and FHR as inputs

-**MtrPI and PI do not change over time and are modeled as normal distributions
+**MtrPI, PI, and TSN/AT do not change over time and are modeled using normal distributions

 The manuscript describing the data and model is being prepared.
 Please check back later for more details of this work.